mjrlowe/maze_generator/README.md

 })

 kruskalMaze.display({
-  canvas: document.getElementById("maze-canvas") //replace this with your canvas element you want to display the maze on })
+  canvas: document.getElementById("maze-canvas") //Replace this with your canvas element you want to display the maze on.
+})
 ```